aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/steps-in-ait3.md

 3. Create wallets for the owner and the voter.

   In this step you will create wallets for two personas: the owner and the voter.
-See [Personas, accounts and keys](/nodes/ait/whats-new-in-ait3#personas-accounts-and-keys) for an explanation of personas.
+See [Owner, operator and voter personas](/nodes/ait/whats-new-in-ait3#owner-operator-and-voter-personas) for an explanation of personas.

     1. Create the first wallet. **This first wallet will always be the owner wallet**.
         1. Open the Aptos Wallet extension from the Extensions section of the Chrome browser, or by clicking on the puzzle piece on top right of the browser and selecting Aptos Wallet.